Dave Moore (tight end)

-David Edward Moore (born November 11, 1969) is an American former professional football tight end and long snapper who played in the National Football League (NFL) for the Miami Dolphins, the Buffalo Bills, and the Tampa Bay Buccaneers over the span of his 15-year career.
-His last official game was the 2007 Pro Bowl in Honolulu, Hawaii.
-Moore didn't miss more than two games in any season for his entire Buccaneers career since first joining the team in 1993.
+David Edward Moore (born November 11, 1969) is an American former professional football player who was a tight end and long snapper for 15 seasons in the National Football League (NFL) for the Miami Dolphins, Buffalo Bills, and Tampa Bay Buccaneers.
+He played college football for the Pittsburgh Panthers.

+Moore's last official NFL game was the 2007 Pro Bowl in Honolulu, Hawaii.
+He didn't miss more than two games in any season for his entire Buccaneers career since first joining the team in 1993.
 At the time of his retirement, he was the fourth tight end in NFL history to play 200 career games.
 In fact, before him, only 206 NFL players had accomplished this feat in the entirety of the National Football League's existence.
 During his career he had a rate of one touchdown scored for every 7.7 passes caught, which was the best touchdown rate by any player in Buccaneers history who had at least 50 career receptions.